rudidude86/gura-lang.github.io/documents/String-Operation.md

 * It's not allowed to edit each character in a string content through index access.
 * Modification methods are supposed to return a new `string` instance with modified result.

-While the interpreter itself provides fundamental operations for strings, importing module named `re` expand the capability so that it can process regular expressions.
+The interpreter itself provides fundamental operations for strings.
+Importing module named `re` expand the capability so that it can process regular expressions.

 ## {{ page.chapter }}.2.
 Basic Operation